In the context of analytical techniques, what is the primary purp... | Study Prep in Pearson+

-What is the primary purpose of using analytical techniques in organic chemistry?
+What is the primary purpose of the four postulates in analytical techniques?

 Table of contents